Guindulman

-It is bounded by Duero to the southwest, Pilar to the northwest, Candijay to the north, Anda in the east, and the Bohol Sea to the south.
 Guindulman celebrates its feast on the first Saturday of September, to honor the town patron Our Lady of Consolation.

 Etymology

 In the olden days, names of certain places were sometimes ascribed to some usual or common incidents or occurrences as is the case with the town of Guindulman.
-The place was originally called Guinduluman, from a vernacular expression which means "something or somebody who is overtaken by darkness".
+The place was originally called Guinduluman or Guindapu-nan or Guindapu-an, from a vernacular expression which means "something or somebody who is overtaken by darkness".

 There is no official record to show how the town really got its name.
 However, folklore has it that during the early part of the Spanish era in the Philippines, there were only two formally organized towns along the southeastern and eastern coastal borders of Bohol, namely, Jagna and Batuanan (now known as Alicia).
 Because of the distances, travelers starting from either of these towns in the early morning were sure to be overtaken by nightfall before reaching the next place; hence the name "guinduluman".

 Folklore further says that the early condition of the area itself had something to contribute to the appropriateness of the term because the center of the town was once surrounded and almost entirely shaded by a dense forest which also made the town dark even during daytime.
 Travelers from other places passing through this thick forest could observe its surrounding darkness because the sunlight could hardly penetrate through the thick foliage, thus causing darkness in the area at any time of the day.
 Such actual condition of the particular place, therefore, gave added significance to the created name.